kuzzleio/sdk-java/doc/3/controllers/collection/truncate/index.md

 code: true
 type: page
 title: truncate
-description: Remove all documents from collection
+description: Remove all documents from a collection
 ---

 # truncate